DavidMusijenko/Crypto_dashboard/README.md

 # Main aims

-Practice workflow with APIs and React Testing with Jest, learn TypeScript and Material UI
+Practice workflow with APIs and React Testing with Jest, learn Node.js, TypeScript and Material UI

 ## Notes

 The grid system is implemented the way MUI likes it

-API key is not secured
+API key is secured through mini backend

 # Getting Started with Create React App